 Work-related violence involves incidents in which a person is abused, threatened or assaulted at work or at a work-related setting.
 It may come from co-workers, customers, patients, contractors or members of the public.

 Exposure to psychosocial hazards can negatively impact mental health.
 This can lead to

 If you develop a mental injury as a result of work, you are entitled to make a claim for support and compensation from WorkSafe.

 If you submit a mental injury claim, you will be able to access early treatment and support through provisional payments.
 Provisional payments aim to support a positive return to work journey, regardless of the claim outcome.
 Providing workers with a mental injury access to the right support, quickly and easily, is important for getting on track and back to work.

-If your work is having a negative impact on your mental health, it's important that you seek support early.
+If your work is having a negative impact on your mental health, it's important to speak up and seek support early.
 Start by reaching out to someone you trust, such as a friend, co-worker, parent or guardian, supervisor or health and safety representative at work.

 You can also make an appointment with a doctor or contact your local Headspace, Beyond Blue, Kids Helpline or Lifeline for help.
 The Young Workers Centre also offers advice and help with any questions you may have.